Table of Contents

 Migrating data between Google Apps accounts

-Google has very comprehensive documentation of how to migrate data between different Google Apps accounts, should you ever need to do that (e.g. you want to merge one user's data into another account.
+Google has comprehensive documentation on how to migrate data between different Google Apps accounts, should you ever need to do that (e.g., you want to merge one user's data into another account).
 See the guide below for more information.

 Migrate data between Google Apps accounts